 - Paper 1 – Listening and reading (40%)

 - Paper 3 – Speaking (30%)

-Listening exams are completed independently using an MP3 player.
+Listening exams are completed independently in formal exam conditions using an MP3 player.